Where To Stay in Corfu: Guide To Corfu’s Areas (+ Best Hotels for all Budgets in 2026)

 where to stay in corfu

-For that reason, I decided to put together a guide on where to stay in Corfu depending on tour travel style and interests.
+For that reason, I decided to put together a guide on where to stay in Corfu depending on your travel style and interests.

 Where to stay in Corfu for:

-Where to stay in Corfu for a mix of hikes and the beaches
+Where to stay in Corfu for a mix of hikes and beaches

 Agios Georgios Pagon